zix99/sshsysmon/readme.md

 It takes in one **required** config `name`.
 This will use [wildcard matching](https://docs.python.org/2/library/fnmatch.html) with `*` and `?`.

 Metrics: user, pid, cpu, mem, tty

+##### TCP (tcp)

+The TCP inspector will try to establish a connection on a given port with the same remote as the driver.
+It's important to note that this does **not** go over SSH, and will not verify anything more than that the port is willing to establish a connection.

+Config:

+  * ports: A list, single port, or CSV of ports to check

+Metrics:

+  * A dictionary of the requested ports, and true if they are open, otherwise false
+  * A special `all` metric which will be true if all ports are open

 ---